-These deliciously soft and moist homemade applesauce muffins will quickly become a staple recipe at your breakfast table – and they can be completely oil free!
+These deliciously soft and moist homemade applesauce muffins will quickly become a staple recipe at your breakfast table.
+And the recipe can be completely oil free!

 My new favorite muffin recipe